 - Guest Speaker at Seneca College Career Day, (2017)

-- Organizer of Passion 4 Dreams Black History Event, covered by RogersTV Peel Region, (2017)
+- The organizer of Passion 4 Dreams Black History Event, covered by RogersTV Peel Region, (2017)

 - Share Caribbean News Paper, (2013)